 - Students who are enrolled in the Medicine or Nursing programs at Queen's University are not eligible for loans

 - Students who are enrolled in any online distance learning courses are not eligible to receive federal U.S. Direct loan program funding as per regulation #34 CFR600.51 (d)

 Reminder: Utilize the IRS Data Retrieval Tool when completing the FAFSA on the web.
 FAFSA completion is easier and more accurate when the IRS Tool is used (to access the IRS Tool, you will require your FAFSA PIN).
 IRS Data Retrieval also simplifies the verification process since it can be used to update income information.

 Students who wish to apply for federal Direct Subsidized/Unsubsidized loans must log onto StudentLoans.gov.

-- Students registered in certificate, diploma or Continuing Studies programs or on line degree program, and students in the School of Nursing or School of Medicine program are not eligible.
+- Students registered in certificate, diploma, or Continuing Studies programs or online degree programs, and students in the School of Nursing or School of Medicine program are not eligible.

 Students must electronically complete a Subsidized/Unsubsidized Loan (MPN)